Property Lease in Thailand

 Upon registration, the title deed will then contain your name and particulars as to the lease.
 The lease contract is then attached to the title deed and maintained at the Land Department.

-The advantage of leasehold is a lower registration fee.
-The registration fee for registering such a lease is 1.1% of the rental value.
+The advantage of a leasehold is a lower registration fee.
+The registration fee for registering such a lease is 1.1% of the total rental value.

 Local Office Numbers: